stellalph/README-GENERATOR/README.md

 ## Installation
 Ensure that Node.js and npm are installed.
 Then follow these steps:

-1)Fork the repo
+*Fork the repo
-2)Run npm init
+*Run npm init
-3)Run npm i inquirer
+*Run npm i inquirer
-4)Run node index.js
+*Run node index.js

 ## Usage
 When the application starts, answer each prompt or leave blank and when all the questions have been answered, a file named README will be generated within the local folder.